 - Limit the print job size by setting the Maximum document size (MB).
 Use an integer as value.
-Leave empty to allow unlimited size. - Enter IPv4 address ranges as a CIDR Set at IP addresses allowed to restrict upload based on the requesting IP address.
-If the field is empty all requesting IP addresses are allowed to upload. - Enable Drag & Drop creates a Drop Zone in the User Web App main view.
-See Section 3.12, "Upload Drop Zone" [76].
+Leave empty to allow unlimited size. - Enter IPv4 and/or IPv6 address ranges as a CIDR Set at IP addresses allowed to restrict upload based on the requesting IP address.
+If the field is empty all requesting IP addresses are allowed to upload.
+See Section 11.5.2, "HTTP XFF Header Settings" [226]. - Enable Drag & Drop creates a Drop Zone in the User Web App main view.
+See Section 3.12, "Upload Drop Zone" [79].